aplteam/Launchy/Docs/Launchy_manual.md

 ## Setup.dyalog

-If Dyalog finds a file `Setup.dyalog` either in any of the User Command folders or in `%USERPROFILE%\Documents\MyUCMDs` then a function `Setup` within that file is executed.
+If Dyalog finds a file `Setup.dyalog` either in any of the User Command folders then a function `Setup` within that file is executed.
 This is perfect for making amendments to your session etc.

 ### The check box "Execute setup.dyalog"

 There might be situations when you **_do not_** want `setup.dyalog` to be executed.
 For that you can un-tick the box "Execute setup.dyalog".
-Launchy then passes `-exec_setup=0` (default is `-exec_setup=1`) as a command line parameter.
+Launchy then passes `exec_setup=0` (default is `exec_setup=1`) as a command line parameter.

 Note that it is up to the script itself to honour this settings.

 ### The check box "Stop in setup.dyalog"

 By default this check box is not ticked.
-If you tick it then the flag `-stop_in_setup` is passed as command line parameter.
+If you tick it then the flag `stop_in_setup` is passed as command line parameter.

 Note that it is up to the script itself to honour this settings.